MobileFirst-Platform-Developer-Center/PushNotificationsCordova/README.md

 * iOS: Must be tested on physical devices.
 * iOS: The BundleID must relate to an AppID configured with push notifications.
-* Andriod: The certificate must be uploaded via the MobileFirst Operations Console.
+* Android: The certificate must be uploaded via the MobileFirst Operations Console.
+* Android: Emulator must have Google APIs to test push notifications.

 ### Supported Levels
 IBM MobileFirst Platform Foundation 8.0